marcomc/splinter/README.md

            tools                    Update the splinter tools
-           deps|dependencies        Update all the dependencies (Python envs and  Ansible Galaxy role) self|auto|splinter       Update Splinter itself (but not the tools or dependencies) profiles settings
+           deps|dependencies        Update all the dependencies (Python envs and  Ansible Galaxy role) self|auto|splinter       Update Splinter itself (but not the tools or dependencies) profiles [settings]      Update the profiles from a online git repo (for now only github is supported)

     settings:
            [ provision ]
-           -c file                  Specify a custom configuration file -b base_profile_name     Specify the the BASE profile to be used (default: 'default') -r role_profile_name     Specify the the ROLE profile to be used -u username              New user username (all lowercase  without spaces) -f 'Full Name'           New user full name (quoted if has blank spaces) -p 'cleartext password'  New user's password in cleartext (quoted if has blank spaces) -h Computer-Name         Computer host name, __no blank spaces allowed__ -q                       Suppress all non-Ansible output (except errors and warnings), __is overriden with '-v'__ -v                       Produce verbose output
+           -c file                  Specify a custom configuration file -u username              New user username (all lowercase  without spaces) -f 'Full Name'           New user full name (quoted if has blank spaces) -p 'cleartext password'  New user's password in cleartext (quoted if has blank spaces) -t username              Target user username, if different than the new user (can be used to provision the current account)
+           -h Computer-Name         Computer host name, __no blank spaces allowed__ -q                       Suppress all non-Ansible output (except errors and warnings), __is overriden with '-v'__ -v                       Produce verbose output